Monday, September 04, 2017

 And if anyone asks who is my favourite theologian I wil say ‘Nietzsche’ or ‘Foucault’ or ‘Karen Barad’.

 And in the box for further information I will write: I believe God is dead.
-(It doesn’t really matter if she or he or they or it was ever alive or not but I don’t totally reject the idea that some kind of unimaginable major supernatural being or thing from another dimension set all this in motion - but the point is they fucked right off or something bad happened to them or they got bored or whatever and they just disappeared.)
+(It doesn’t really matter if she or he or they or it was ever alive or not but I don’t accept that some kind of unimaginable major supernatural being or thing from another dimension set all this in motion - end even if they did, the point is they fucked right off or something bad happened to them or they got bored or whatever and they just disappeared.)

 But none of that matters now.